MadhuraSree/Task-3IMAGE-CLASSIFICATION-MODEL/README.md

 Task 3 – CNN Image Classification with Fashion MNIST

 ## About the Project
 This project focuses on building a Convolutional Neural Network (CNN) model using PyTorch to classify images from the Fashion MNIST dataset.
-The model is also designed to predict classes for custom grayscale images (28×28 pixels), making it suitable for both academic and real-world applications.
+The model is also designed to predict classes for custom grayscale images (28×28 pixels), making it suitable for both academic and real-world applications.and the dataset has letters output will be given in single letter of the requried image.

 This task is part of the CodTech IT Solutions Machine Learning Internship.# Task-3IMAGE-CLASSIFICATION-MODEL IMAGE CLASSIFICATION MODEL